Northward-Design/gulp-recipes-es6/recipes/basic-web/README.md

 - Renames files to `*.min.css`.

 - Lints, Bundles, Transpiles and Minifies all `.js` files from `src/js` to `dist/scripts`.
-- Renames file to `*.min.js`
+- Renames file to `*.min.js`.
-- Creates an in-line Source Map in the `.min.js` and the `.min.css` file.
+- Creates an in-line Source Map in the `.min.js` and the `.min.css` files.

 - Optimizes all `.jpg`, `.jpeg`, `.png`, `.gif`, and `.svg` images from `src/images` to `dist/images`.
-- Only newly added or changed files will be optimized when 'watched'.
+- Only newly added or changed images will be optimized when 'watched'.

 - Removes `dist`.